danrod96-new/esinergia-starter/docs/INSTALLATION.md

 # Installation

-Instructions on how to install and configure this Drupal project template for Pantheon, CircleCI, and local DDEV development.
+Instructions on how to install and configure this Drupal project template for Pantheon, CircleCI, and the local DDEV development.

 ## Installer method

 ### Create a GitHub repository for the project.

-Install [GitHub CLI](https://cli.github.com/) if you don't have it. `brew install gh`
+Install [GitHub CLI](https://cli.github.com/) if you don't have it.
+Please check out the site to install the CLI on many Operating Systems.

 Install the [Repo Config GH CLI extension](https://github.com/twelvelabs/gh-repo-config) `gh extension install twelvelabs/gh-repo-config`

 #### Create a GitHub team (Optional)